Emerald (Gemstone): Facts and Photos

 Emerald is the modern birthstone for May.

-Grading of Emerald Gemstones
+Grading Emerald Gemstones

 Several characteristics are taken into account when grading coloured gemstones.
 Colour is generally the most important, but with that said, in emeralds, clarity comes a close second.
 Richness of colour, saturation and tone are also important.